mhs30/2048/README.md

 ## Live demo

-You can check a live demo [HERE](https://mario-herrero-siles.000webhostapp.com/2048/).
+You can check a live demo [HERE](https://mario-herrero-siles.000webhostapp.com/2048/)

+## Documentation

+You can read the documentation [HERE](https://marioherrerosiles.gitbook.io/2048/)

 ## Install